wangywUST/wangywust.github.io/CourseADSP2026/lecture_2.md

 ---

-**Guiding Question**
+### Guiding Question

 An active sonar examines one matched-filter output from a range–bearing cell after transmitting a ping.
 When an underwater target is present, engineers model its echo as a deterministic normalized level $s=2$; ambient ocean noise and receiver self-noise are modeled together as $w\sim\mathcal{N}(0,1)$, so the measured output is $x=s+w$.
 The sonar declares a contact when $x>3$.
-Under this target-present model, what fraction of targets will be detected, and what mean and variance should appear in tank-test data?
+Under this target-present model, calculate the detection percentage, the mean, and the variance of $x$.
 A second hydrophone channel measures $y=s+v$, with $v\sim\mathcal{N}(0,1)$ and $E\{wv\}=0.6$ because both hydrophones sense part of the same ambient noise field.
-May the two channel outputs be treated as independent when fusing their contact decisions?
+Calculate the covariance and correlation coefficient between $x$ and $y$, and decide whether the two outputs may be treated as independent.

 Before this section, the words “Gaussian,” “variance,” and “independent” have not yet been turned into computational tools.
 By the end of §1, we will be able to answer every part—and explain why zero covariance alone is usually not enough to establish independence.